 Alternatives to Weebly

 Alternative no-code CMS platforms or tools that allow you to build a web application without code include the following tools:

-If you’re looking for an alternative templated website host with responsive mobile designs to launch your personal website or e-commerce site, then Squarespace and Wix are good alternatives to Weebly.
+If you’re looking for an alternative templated website host with responsive mobile designs to launch your personal website or e-commerce site, then Squarespace, Carrd, and Wix are good alternatives to Weebly.